 Across the nation, healthcare providers are grappling with how to incorporate state-of-the-art technologies into their practices without violating HIPAA or putting patients at risk.
 One insurance policy against the growing threat is data encryption.

 Interested in seeing just how easy it is to adopt client-side encryption?
-Download Virtru today, and enjoy the security of knowing every email you send is protected from intruders.
+Try Virtru for free today, and experience the security of knowing every email you send is protected from intruders.